albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 The changes to the table can be undone by selecting :ref:`reset-view-0` in the context menu.

 The dialog uses a tree.
-See here :ref:`ui-tree` for more information about this type of input element.
+See :ref:`ui-tree` for more information about this type of input element.

 Same as main menu ``Tools`` -> :ref:`flight-plan-table-display-options`.